soummyaanon/Comunitycare-web/README.md

 ## Get Started

-1. Download the app from this Website by clicking Download now Button or By scanning the QR code
+1. Download the app from this Website by clicking {Download Now} button or By scanning the QR code
 2. Sign up and create your community profile.
 3. Explore, connect, and make a positive impact!